 Review the names of the children who are present and those who are absent.

-A volunteer places the appropriate Weather Card on the Weather Board.
+Children place the appropriate Weather Card on the Weather Board.
 They check yesterday's forecast and predict tomorrow's weather.

 Review the names of the days of the week.
 Children identify and mark the date.
-Count aloud with the children from the first day of the month to the present day.